← Back to research

 One Key, Hundreds of Models

-Single API key accesses OpenAI, Anthropic, Google, xAI, and more.
-No need to manage separate keys for each provider.[2]
+Single API key accesses OpenAI, Anthropic, Google, xAI, DeepSeek, and more.
+No need to manage separate keys for each provider, and Vercel places no rate limits of its own on queries.[2]

 Unified API

 Switch between providers and models with minimal code changes.
-OpenAI-compatible and Anthropic-compatible endpoints available.
+OpenAI Chat Completions, OpenAI Responses, and Anthropic Messages compatible endpoints are available, alongside native AI SDK v5/v6 integration.[1]

 Zero Token Markup

-Tokens cost exactly what providers charge — no middleman markup.
-This applies to both Vercel-provided keys and BYOK.[2]
+Tokens cost exactly what providers charge — no middleman markup (0%), applying to both Vercel-provided keys and BYOK.[1]
+See Cautions for the fee fine print.

 High Reliability